ilinic/Inventory-mini/website/readme.txt

 IMPORTANT:
 User ids or product ids (product#) are ALPHANUMERIC + "_" + "-" for greater flexibility.
 User and product IDs should be UNIQUE STRINGS, otherwise errors will occur.
 Leading and trailing spaces are stripped.
 When you perform product list update - quantities of preserved products will not change.

 ANDROID PART:
 1. Login using server address and userId (string alpha numeric + "_" + "-").
-2. Scan QR code, see product name and quantiy, set quantity delta
+2. Scan QR code, see product name and quantity, set quantity delta
 3. Manually enter product code in case of QR code scan error
 4. Manually enter delta, or hold + - buttons for faster value change
 5. To change working (correct) site or userId - remove and reinstall application